niraj17singh/LinkLogic/README.md

 #  Compute Knowledge Graph Embeddings

-To train the CompleX Decoder used in the paper, we used the [DGL-KE](https://github.com/awslabs/dgl-ke) library.
+To train the ComplEx Decoder used in the paper, we used the [DGL-KE](https://github.com/awslabs/dgl-ke) library.
 For easy reproducibility of the experiments mentioned in the paper, we are sharing the trained embeddings using ComplEx decode for the `fb13_resplit` and `fb14` datasets.
 To download the same run the following script from the root of the project:

 ```bash
 sh get_embeddings.sh